 During debate, in the interests of justice and fair play, restrictions are placed on the freedom of Members of Parliament to refer to matters actively before the courts.
 Such matters are also barred from being the subject of motions or questions in the House.

 While precedents to guide the Chair exist, no attempt has ever been made in Canada to codify the practice known as the “sub judice convention”.
 The interpretation of this convention is left to the Speaker since no rule exists in the Standing Orders to prevent the House from discussing a matter that is sub judice, that is, “under the consideration of a judge or court”.
-While the Speaker has ruled out of order questions concerning criminal cases, a presumption exists in favour of allowing debate and against the application of the convention, and the approach of most Chair Occupants has been to discourage comments on sub judice matters.
+While the Speaker has ruled out of order questions concerning criminal cases, when there is any doubt, a presumption exists in favour of allowing debate and against the application of the convention, and the approach of most Chair Occupants has been to discourage comments on sub judice matters.

 The Speaker ensures that debate conforms to the rules and practices the House has adopted in order to protect itself from excesses.
 Indeed, the Standing Orders state explicitly that the Speaker shall preserve order and decorum, and decide questions of order.
 In addition, the Standing Orders empower the Speaker to call a Member to order if the Member persists in repeating an argument already made in the course of debate or in addressing a subject that is not relevant to the question before the House.